Will I get a title deed?

 Double occupancy: On transfer of the first person to the care centre, an amount equal to 35% of the original purchase price is held in trust and an IBT discount will be credited to the frail care account.
 On transfer of the second person to the care centre, an amount equal to 45% of the original purchase price is held in trust and an IBT discount will be credited to the frail care account.

-On application, the applicable termination benefit or part of it (capital balance) may also be used towards the costs of frail care.
+On application, and subject to the terms and conditions that apply from time to time, the applicable termination benefit or part of it (capital balance) may also be used towards the costs of frail care.

 Preferential rates apply for residents transferring to the care centre.